 How to protect against security threats within a telecommunications network

-In order to limit the damage caused to telecommunication networks by flaws in security, operators can do a number of things:
+To limit the damage caused to telecommunication networks by flaws in security, operators can do a number of things:

 - Maximise the strength of physical network protection (secure property, reinforce cabling etc)